NOTE: Posts on this blog are based on the traditional one-year Prayer Book calendars/lectionaries.

 Monday, January 06, 2020

 Varied histories and discussions have referred to Lutheranism as a movement.
-One notable book even uses that description of Lutheranism in its title [Gritsch and Jenson's Lutheranism: The Theological Movement and Its Confessional Writings (1976)].
-Viewing Lutheranism as a movement is somewhat different from popular religious perspectives, especially in the U.S. Most people tend to view Christian groups in terms of denominations or other ecclesiastical organizations, but the impact of Lutheranism is broader than particular organizations.
+Viewing Lutheranism as a movement is from popular religious perspectives, especially in the U.S, where people tend to view Christian groups in terms of denominations or other ecclesiastical organizations.
+However, the impact of Lutheranism is broader than particular organizations that bear the name Lutheran.

 In a broad sense, the label "Lutheran" has been applied to other Reformation figures, especially in England, such as Tyndale, the early Cranmer, Thomas Cromwell, and even Queen Elizabeth I. "Lutheran" has been applied to or claimed by many other individuals over the centuries.
 In our time, many, including many Anglicans, are still influenced by the Lutheran movement.
-On the one hand, even some who do not call themselves Lutheran are still heavily influenced by the Lutheran movement, while on the other hand, there are differing degrees of loyalty to the insights of the Lutheran Reformation within professedly Lutheran groups.
+Even some people who do not call themselves Lutheran are still heavily influenced by the Lutheran movement.